groundmelon/djiros/docs/step_by_step_tutorial.md

 ![connection](connection.png)

+5. If you need stereo or more camera sync, please choose F1-F4 or F6-F8 similarly in 3 and connect the wire in the same way.

 ### Software Installation ###

 1. Follow [DJI-Onboard-SDK Documentation](https://developer.dji.com/onboard-sdk/documentation/sample-doc/sample-setup.html#linux-oes) to install the [dji-sdk/Onboard-SDK](https://github.com/dji-sdk/Onboard-SDK) into your system.
 Generally, you can do it as